PrenerLab/BarriersCrime/researchLog.md

 ### 28 Oct 2016 - TAYLOR
 Added all data to repository.
 This includes a folder for the raw data, dta files for each data month, and a full data file that has a merged dataset from 2008-2015, as well as excel files that have every crime for each individual cur code.
 Folders for code and documentation are also included.

+### 17 Nov 2016 - TAYLOR
+Updated the code so that it's cleaner and enhances automation.
+I may make further changes to the code going forward, for organizational purposes.
+Regardless, necessary files for ArcGIS work are in place going forward.